-- One thing all kids had in common, no matter their age or grade, was that they didn’t understand that the letters in words actually “say” something.
+One thing all kids had in common, no matter their age or grade, was that they didn’t understand that the letters in words actually “say” something.
 Each letter or combination of letters makes a predictable sound!
 I learned this when I had groups in my little room all writing words I called out on the whiteboard-covered walls.
-I would call out a word and notice the kids all either left out letters, or they would add a random N or a loitering L, and most often when in doubt, they would throw a spare E on the end of the word.
-This floored me!
-I could see with my own eyes that they didn’t get the relationship between letters (symbols) and their sounds.
+I would call out a word and notice the kids either left out letters or they would add a random N or L, and most often when in doubt, they would throw a spare E at the end of the word.
+This surprised me; I could see with my own eyes that they didn’t get the relationship between letters (symbols) and their sounds.

 - My students were also very confused, some to the point of shutting down completely, over the fact that they could not for the life of them remember phonics rules.
 They couldn’t memorize letter sequences (such as on a spelling test) and any words they did happen to remember long enough to score +2 on their spelling test did not carry over into their reading or writing.
 The words they encountered looked like jumbles of black wires racing across the page.
 And the older the students were, the further behind they were.